Rialto Towers: Construction

+The final development plan involved several separate projects proceeding concurrently: the 242m office tower; a five-level underground car park; the restoration of the historic Rialto and Winfield building to create an international hotel; and a theatrette.
+Ancillary works included the Collins Street Plaza, restoration of the York Butter Factory and Robbs Annexe, and new shops.

-Designed by architects Gerard de Preu and Partners in association with Perrott Lyon Mathieson, the building was built between 1982 and 1986, opening in October 1986, and takes its name from the much older Rialto Building next door.
+Designed by architects Gerard de Preu and Partners in association with Perrott Lyon Mathieson, the building was built between 1982 and 1986, opening in October 1986.
 The massive glass curtain wall façade of reinforced blue tinted mirrored glass is its central feature and changes colour during the day, ranging from a trademark dark blue to a brilliant gold during sunset.

+Consultants for the design were Dino Burranti, Richard Falkinger (restoration of Rialto and Winfield buildings), Meldrum Burrows and Partners (York Butter Factory) and Davenport Campbell and Partners (hotel interior).
+Lincolne Scott Australia provided the mechanical, electrical, and fire services as well as the elevators.
+The hydraulic engineers were C. R. Knight and Associates.

+Project planning was undertaken by Project Planning and Management Pty Ltd and the quantity surveying/cost consultants were Rider Hunt and Partners.
+The structural engineers for the project were W. K. Meinhardt and Partners (for Tower) and Bonnaci Winward (for Hotel).

 It is 251 m high, with 55 floors and 3 basement floors.
 It comprises two conjoined towers, the shorter North Tower being 185 m high with 43 floors.
 In total, there are 84000 m2 of office space.
 Early tenants moved into the lower floors while the upper floors were still under construction in 1984.

 Rialto Run-up

 Inspired by the popular Empire State Building Run-Up, a stair race up the 242 m, 1222–1254 step race to the 53rd floor of the Rialto building was first run in the late 1980s and became an annual event with both men's and women's divisions known as the Rialto Run-up.
-Previous winners include Robin Rishworth (1989,1990); Geoff Case (1991).
+Previous winners include Robin Rishworth (1989, 1990); Geoff Case (1991).
 The winner was awarded with a trip to New York City to compete in the Empire State Building race.
 The event was run until 2005 and competitors had to go up 1254 steps.

 Observation Deck

 The Melbourne Observation Deck opened to the public on 19 July 1994 and was located on the 55th floor of the South Tower, at 234 m.
 Views of up to 60 km can be had on a clear day.
 The floor is serviced by two passenger lifts.
 On 31 December 2009, the observation deck closed.
-In 2010, the fine dining restaurant, Vue de monde, and associated cocktail bar, Lui Bar, opened for trade on Level 55.
+In 2010, the fine dining restaurant, Vue de Monde, and associated cocktail bar, Lui Bar, opened for trade on Level 55.

-New Podium
+New podium

-In 2015-17, the partly roofed, partly open forecourt-podium was replaced with a 5 level perimeter building containing offices, with retail at ground level, and an internal glass-roofed area between it, the towers, and the side wall of the original Victorian era Rialto building.
+In 2015–17, the partly roofed, partly open forecourt-podium was replaced with a 5 level perimeter building containing offices, with retail at ground level, and an internal glass-roofed area between it, the towers, and the side wall of the original Victorian era Rialto building.
 This addition was designed by Woods Bagot architects.